-When we refer to articles we are usually talking about articles from a journal.
+When we refer to articles we are usually talking about articles from an academic or research journal.
 This may be a print journal or an ejournal.
 Journals are published on a regular basis throughout the year, for example monthly or quarterly, and contain many journal articles.

 You will need to develop a search plan to help you use the search functions in the databases, in order to find the information you need.